-Utility contractors that are in the construction business of the installation or repair of infrastructure projects such as for telecommunications, pipelines, wastewater facilities and more, are often required to obtain performance and/or payment surety bonds as a contract requirement.
+Utility contractors that are in the construction business of the installation or repair of infrastructure projects such as for telecommunications, pipelines, wastewater facilities and more, are often need to obtain performance and/or payment surety bonds as a contract requirement.
 The entities negotiating the construction and installation of utility projects may be a state, federal or municipal entity or may be a public private partnership (PPP).

 Examples of Utility Construction Projects: